METADIUM/metabolics/README.md

 ```
 function createAchievement(uint256[] _topics, address[] _issuers, bytes32 _achievementExplanation, uint256 _reward, string _uri) onlyAttestationAgency public payable returns (bool);
 ```
 Create Achievement.
 Topics are registered before to the topic registry with descriptions.
+Topics should be ascending order.
+Topic & issuer term cannot be same simultaneously with the previos one.
 The creator should send enough balance for rewards.
 ```
 function updateAchievement(bytes32 _achievementId, uint256 _reward) public payable returns (bool);
 ```